-When applying the role-playing method, the organisers should follow some recommended guidelines:
+There are some guidelines that organisers should follow when using the role-play method:

-1. A role-play plan should be carefully developed, with literature for role development or dossiers of materials for the main roles.
-It is advisable to have at least two classrooms for groups to work in, as role development is a creative endeavour.

-2 The effectiveness of role-playing is determined by the novelty of the experience, so if it is used every chance you get, the value of this interactive technology is diminished.

-3) The number of working groups should be small (up to 10 people).
-Such a number allows to create an informal creative environment conducive to productive learning.

-4. It is desirable to involve assistants in the role-playing game.
-They can be other faculty members or graduate students conducting research on the topic of the game.

-5. If possible, make a video recording that will provide feedback and validation.

-Academic training is a method of active learning aimed at the development of knowledge, skills, abilities and personal qualities.
-It is an intensive short-term (2 hours) form of training in a group (10-12 people), aimed at mastering theoretical material and its consolidation, as well as the development of professional skills.

-- fulfilment of tasks and exercises;
+- 1. A role-play plan should be carefully developed, according to the literature for developing roles or dossiers of materials for the main roles.
+It is advisable to have at least two classrooms for groups to work in, as role development is a creative endeavour. - 2.
+The effectiveness of role-plays is determined by the novelty of the experience, so if they are used every chance they get, the value of this interactive technology is diminished. - 3.
+The number of groups should be small (up to 10 people).
+This number allows to create an informal, creative environment for productive learning. - 4.
+It is desirable to involve assistants in the role-playing game.
+They can be other faculty members or graduate students conducting research on the topic of the game. - 5.
+If possible, make a video recording that will provide feedback and validation.
+Training is a method of active learning aimed at the development of knowledge, abilities, skills and personal qualities.
+It is understood as an intensive short-term (2 hours) form of training in a group (10-12 people), aimed at mastering theoretical material and its consolidation, as well as the formation of skills of professional activity. - fulfilment of tasks and exercises;